AlvGJ-UGR/wifi-csi-presence-sensing/.ai/PROJECT_STATE.md

 Status:

-🟡 In progress — infrastructure and documentation ready, hardware capture not yet performed.
+🟡 In progress — all documentation-only work for this phase is now complete.
+Every remaining Phase 1 task requires physical access to the ESP32 hardware.

 Next Phase: